 3. Rhodes, Rhodes

-Just across the Med from Crete, lies Rhodes, a Greek island but only a short hop from Turkey and the popular resort of Marmaris.
-It is the 4th largest of the Greek islands but is still a pretty small place with a population of a little over 100,000, meaning there’s not quite as much going on as on Crete or certainly on the mainland.
+Just across the Med from Crete, lies Rhodes, a Greek island but only a short hop from Turkey and the popular Turkish resort of Marmaris.
+It is the 4th largest of the Greek islands and one of the best to live in but is still a pretty small place with a population of a little over 100,000, meaning there’s not quite as much going on as on Crete or certainly in bigger cities on the mainland.

 While Turkey is close, it’s around 12 to 24 hours by ferry to Athens and Southern Greece (there are flights), so it is quite an isolated location and you should bear that in mind.
 However if you’re looking for a laid back lifestyle in one of the sunniest corners of Europe, Rhodes is a good option.